mysql/mysql-connector-j/README.md

 ## Contributing

-There are a few ways to contribute to the Connector/J code.
+There are a few ways to contribute to the MySQL Connector/J code.
 Please refer to the [contributing guidelines](CONTRIBUTING.md) for additional information.

 ## Additional Resources